nextgis/docs_ng/source/glossary.rst

    KML
    Keyhole Markup Language
       The file `format <https://www.ogc.org/standards/kml/>`_ used to display geographic data in an Earth browser such as Google Earth.

+   KMZ
+      KMZ files are :term:`KML` archived into ZIP.

    GeoPackage
       Open, standards-based, platform-independent, portable, self-describing, compact format for transferring geospatial information.

+   GPX
+      GPS Exchange Format is an XML schema designed as a common GPS data format for software applications.

    PostGIS
       Extension for relational DBMS PostgreSQL for storage of geodata in a database.
 PostGIS has a support for spatial indexes R-Tree/GiST and geodata processing functions.